-Jade is one of the most exciting talents in British Paralympic sport.
-Jade is currently competing in the Paralympic Games in Rio and is a strong medal contender.
-See http://www.bbc.co.uk/sport/disability-sport/37291344 for details of Jade’s events.
+Jade is one of the most exciting talents in British Paralympic sport and recently competed at the Rio Paralympic Games in the 400m, 800m and 1500m T54 class.

 Jade, who is currently studying law at Teeside University, was born without a right femur, which meant that she would have to use crutches or a wheelchair for the rest of her life.
 She opted to have her foot amputated at the age of eight but it was not until the age of 12 that the opportunity to try a racing chair presented itself at a school sports day.
 Watching that day was Paralympic legend Tanni Grey-Thompson, who seeing Jade’s determination and talent invited her to a training session, and has gone on to train and mentor Jade ever since.

-Free and open to all, places are limited so book today!
+Don’t miss this amazing event, places are free but limited so book today!